 From the menu, click "Edit" followed by "Paste" on the submenu that appears.
 The line that you copied earlier should be inserted into the KompoZer window.

 Click the "Normal" tab button at the bottom of the KompoZer window to return to WYSIWYG view of your web page.

 Move your cursor in KompoZer to the part of the page where you want to insert your menu.
 One way is to simply use the mouse to click on the spot you want.

 Switch back to the browser window again and scroll down to "HTML Menu Button Code" section.
 Once again, select all the code in the box and copy it.
 (See above steps if you have forgotten how to do it.)

 Return to KompoZer.
 Click the "Insert" menu, and select the "HTML" item.
 In the dialog box that appears, click your right mouse button in the box, and select "Paste".

 Click the "Insert" button when you're done.

-The menu will not show up correctly at this point.
-To see the menu as it should appear, you will have to upload or publish your pages to your website.
+The menu may or may not show up correctly at this point.
+If it doesn't, you will have to upload or publish your pages to your website to see the changes.
 If you have forgotten how to do this in KompoZer, check the How to Design and Publish Your Website with KompoZer tutorial again.
 Make sure that the box "Include images and other files" is checked in your Publish Page settings.

-After publishing, load your web page in your browser, and you should be able to see your menu there.
+After publishing, load your web page in your browser, and you should be able to see and test your menu there.

 If you wish, and I will appreciate if you can do this, please also link to thesitewizard.com somewhere on your site.
 The code for linking using a "Powered by thesitewizard.com" button is given in the "Miscellaneous" section of the Wizard's output, and you can use the same method you used to insert the button menu HTML code above.
 The button looks like this: